margnus1/epiphany3-mesh-flaw/Readme.md

     make && ./arm fast.srec

+If you're running a really old disk image for the Parallella, you might need to run it with sudo instead:

+    make && sudo -E LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./arm fast.srec

 To test shared memory instead, please modify `address.h`.

 The program will terminate either when an inconsistency is found, or when all